Perinatal mental health campaigns

 MMHA supports the Institute of Health Visiting initiative of creating 600 Health Visitor Perinatal Mental Health Champions, trained in identifying early recognition of perinatal mental health problems, how to make a differential diagnosis, and preventative and treatment strategies.

 1001 Critical Days is an All Party Parliamentary Group initiative that aims to make sure that all children have the very best start in life (1001 days represents the period from pregnancy to the child's second birthday).
 The extent to which perinatal mental health is central to these aims was reinforced in the Building Great Britons report that was launched at Parliament in February 2015.
 I was delighted to be at that launch.
 We relaunched, in the presence of many more MPs in December 2015.
+A further reboot was announced in July 2018.

 Royal College of General Practitioners